 Work for Clients

 Paula has represented the Cities of Anaheim, Brea, Buena Park, Indio, Manteca, Moorpark, Rancho Cucamonga, Seaside, Temecula and Yucaipa and the former Palm Desert Redevelopment Agency on acquisitions and real property-related issues.
-She is currently lead acquisition counsel for the Cities of Brea, Indio, Jurupa Valley, and Temecula.
+She is currently lead acquisition counsel for the Cities of Banning, Indio, Jurupa Valley, and Temecula.

 Paula’s practice focuses on representing cities and public agencies on acquisition-related issues, including pre-acquisition issues, analysis of property interests required for a project, appraisal and negotiation issues, relocation assistance, preparation of purchase and sale agreements, rights of entry, and analysis of title and escrow documents.
 Paula handles eminent domain proceedings involving challenges to the public agency’s right to take, precondemnation damage claims, severance damage claims, claims for loss of business goodwill, and other valuation issues.